ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-props-default-doc.md

   rules.
 </div>

-Requires `@default` JSDoc documentation for optional properties in Props interfaces.(e.g., `MyConstructProps`, `StackProps`).
+This rule requires a documentation comment including a `@default` JSDoc tag for optional properties defined in a Construct's Props interface, to indicate their default behavior.
+The names of such Props interfaces typically follow a format like `XxxxProps` (e.g., `MyConstructProps`, `MyStackProps`).

-This rule does not apply to class properties or non-Props interfaces.
+Note: This rule does not apply to regular class properties or properties within general interfaces not intended as Construct Props.

 ---